MandeepSingh396/RBE549-Computer_Vision/SfM&NeRF-P3/README.md

 ## Phase 1 - Structure from Motion:

+There are a few steps that collectively form SfM:

+* Feature Matching and Outlier rejection using RANSAC
+* Estimating Fundamental Matrix
+* Estimating Essential Matrix from Fundamental Matrix
+* Estimate Camera Pose from Essential Matrix
+* Check for Cheirality Condition using Triangulation
+* Perspective-n-Point
+* Bundle Adjustment

 ### Input:
 The data given to us is a set of 5 images of Unity Hall at WPI, using a Samsung S22 Ultra’s primary camera at f/1.8 aperture, ISO 50 and 1/500 sec shutter speed.